This is a callout callout.

 Details

-This is a Details callout.
+This is a details callout.

-This is a Note callout.
+This is a note callout.

-This is a Tip callout.
+This is a tip callout.

-This is a Important callout.
+This is a warning callout.

 This is a info callout.